¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Step 1: Layout and Power Mapping

 Measure your ceiling and find your power source.
-For a 14-grid setup, you’re looking at a roughly 12x7 foot footprint.
+For a 14-grid setup, you’re looking at a roughly 12.5 x 7.3 foot footprint.

-• Expert Insight: One common pitfall is overloading a single power cable.
-Our Gen 2 systems allow one cable for up to 62 tubes (max 440W).
-If your design is larger, you must distribute the input lines evenly to prevent voltage drop or overheating.
+• Manufacturer Specification: According to product data sheets, one power cable can support a maximum of 62 tubes (approx. 440W).
+If your design exceeds this, you must distribute the input lines evenly to prevent voltage drop or overheating.

 Step 2: Assemble the "Y" and "2-Way" Connectors

 The magic of the hexagon shape comes from the 120° connectors.
 These snap together easily.
-Ensure every connection is fully seated; a loose connection is the leading cause of the "high-frequency buzz" users sometimes report.
+Ensure every connection is fully seated; a loose connection is the most common cause of the "high-frequency buzz" users report.

 Step 3: Mounting to the Surface